Shopify/checkout-sheet-kit-swift/README.md

 pod "ShopifyCheckoutKit", "~> 0.7"
 ```

+For more information on CocoaPods, please see their [getting started guide](https://guides.cocoapods.org/using/getting-started.html).

 ### Basic Usage

 Once the SDK has been added as a dependency, you can import the library: